 Key ingredients: Bulgarian rose, murumuru butter, coconut oil | Recommended Use: All wash days | Sulfate-free: Yes

 6. The Best Shampoo Bar — & The Most Eco-Friendly

 This shampoo bar works similarly to a traditional shampoo — just add water, rinse, and repeat — but the solid formula doesn’t require a plastic container, making it an eco-friendly option.
 The sulfate-free formula is specifically designed for color-treated hair, so it won’t strip strands of color or hydration.
-Plus, avocado oil and shea butter work to lock in moisture and keep strands feeling soft.
-The pH-balanced formula is vegan and cruelty-free, and you can pick up the superzero conditioner bar to reduce your plastic use even more.
-One shampoo bar is the equivalent of three 8.4-ounce bottles, so you won’t have to restock anytime soon.
+Plus, rice water protein helps balance your scalp’s pH.
+This formula is vegan and cruelty-free, and you can pick up the Kitsch conditioner bar to reduce your plastic use even more.
+One shampoo bar is the equivalent of two to three regular shampoo bottles, so you won’t have to restock anytime soon.

 7. The Best Dry Shampoo

 Best For: Maintaining fresh hair in between washes